saareliad/FTPipe/README.md

 ```

 this functions performs METIS kway partitioning on our graph
-we support custom weighting functions for nodes and edges
+we support custom weighting functions for nodes and edges\
-if not specified a deafualt value of 1 will be given
+if not specified a default value of 1 will be given

 ```python
 def profile_network(net, sample_batch,kwargs, basic_blocks, max_depth,n_iter)